 Smyrna was a multicultural and cosmopolitan center until September 1922.
 Opposing sources claim that Greeks and Turks constituted the majority in the city, according to their point of view.

-According to Katherine Elizabeth Flemming, in 1919–1922 the Greeks in Smyrna numbered 150,000, forming just under half of the population, outnumbering the Turks by a ratio of two to one.
+According to Katherine Elizabeth Flemming, in 1919 to 1922, the Greeks in Smyrna numbered 150,000, forming just under half of the population and outnumbering the Turks by a ratio of two to one.

 The city also had sizeable Armenian, Jewish, and Levantine communities.
-According to Trudy Ring, before World War I the Greeks alone numbered 130,000 out of a population of 250,000, excluding Armenians and other Christians.
+According to Trudy Ring, before World War I, Greeks alone numbered 130,000 out of a population of 250,000, excluding Armenians and other Christians.

-Moreover, according to scholars, prior to the war, Smyrna had more Greeks living in the city than there were Greeks living in Athens, the capital of Greece.
+Moreover, according to scholars, prior to the war, Smyrna had more Greeks living in the city than there were Greeks residing in Athens, the capital of Greece.